Safe Use of Vacuum Lifters

 Safety Reminders

-- Test seals before lifting.
+- Test suction before lifting.

-- Verify weight ratings.
+- Do not exceed weight ratings.

 Ask the Crew

-- Do we need additional lifting straps?
+- Do we need additional lifters for larger pieces?